INCI Name: Jasmine grandiflorum flower extract oil

 Packed into containers of 500g, 1kg, 5kg and 25kg aluminium bottles.

 This ingredient is produced in India, normally between May and July each year and in Egypt between August and September.
+These are the main harvest times (bold).

 When stored in cool, dark conditions in full Aluminium containers Jasmine Grandiflorum can be kept and used for three or more years.
 There is a degradation with age, so Khush Ingredients tries to supply oils to customers within 18 months of production.